-Best Carbon Monoxide Analyzer (for Cracked Heat Exchanger in 2023)
+Best Carbon Monoxide Analyzer for Cracked Heat Exchanger (2024 update)

 Carbon monoxide is a potentially hazardous gas that has the ability to be fatal to people.
 Detectors, monitors, and analyzers are critical to recognizing the presence of carbon monoxide and ensuring it does not pose a potential risk to people in an indoor space.
 Home inspectors in particular may benefit from the use of a carbon monoxide analyzer when inspecting homes to identify a cracked heat exchanger in a furnace.
 Heaters can crack and become compromised.
 A carbon monoxide analyzer can then be used to detect carbon monoxide leaks to alert homeowners of the potential dangers.

 Forensics Detectors has designed a carbon monoxide analyzer specifically for the home inspectors and to detector carbon monoxide coming from cracked heat exchangers.
 The unit can quickly identify carbon monoxide in air streams.
 Like heated air coming our of vents / registers from a HVAC system.
 CO in a heater air stream may indicate a cracked heat exchanger that would warrant further investigation for maximum occupant safety.
 The unit comes with a 4 ft probe so sampling air at high vents / registers is easy.

 - Forensics Detectors' Carbon Monoxide Analyzer for Inspectors

 - Sensorcon with Probe

 - Testo Carbon Monoxide Analyzer